Frédéric Keiff

-Frédéric Keiff, born in 1973 in Metz, France is an architect and artist who lives and works in Strasbourg (France).
+Frédéric Keiff (born 1973) is a French architect and artist.
+He lives and works in Strasbourg, France.

 Biography

-Frédéric Keiff is a postgraduate at the Faculty of Arts of Strasbourg in 2000, graduated in architecture at the ENSAS of Strasbourg in 2001.
+Frédéric Keiff was born in 1973 in Metz.
+He is a postgraduate at the Faculty of Arts of Strasbourg in 2000, graduated in architecture at the ENSAS of Strasbourg in 2001.
 Since then, he devoted himself to ar(t)chitectural research, in-between urban self-built collective experiments, and personal plastic research.
 In 2001 he founded the collective 3RS Charles Altorffer in Strasbourg.
 He is an active member of the first hour in the EXYZT group formed in 2003 in Paris.

 After graduation in 2001, he started a reflection on the human body as a unit of architecture, referring to Vitruvius, Leonardo da Vinci, Le Corbusier, to determine the archetype to place at the heart of contemporary architecture.
 But rather than marring an ideal, a perfect modular, his quest is more about the definition of a variable geometry model, incorporating therein the particulars and deformities of all.
 He questions the differences that make humanity what it is, i.e. a set of non-interchangeable singularities.
 In recent years, light has taken a special place in his artistic production with the construction of special windows, such as recovering debris of glass and assembling them on flexible silicone structures.